luispedro/isme19-schedule/README.md

-# ISMB 2024 Schedule
+# ISME 19  Schedule

-See live version at [https://ismb-schedule.luispedro.org/](https://ismb-schedule.luispedro.org/)
+See live version at [https://isme19-schedule.luispedro.org/](https://ismb-schedule.luispedro.org/)

-This is a simple schedule for the ISMB 2024 conference.
+This is a simple schedule for the ISME19 conference.
 It is a static site

 ## Code

-- `convert-to-json.py`: Convert the schedule from the Excel file provided online to JSON (will download the file if needed)
+- `get-schedule.py`: Crawls the ISME19 website to get the schedule and save as JSON
 - `src/Main.elm`: Elm code for the schedule